European stocks find footing after Asia drops to 17-month low

-Strength in oil stocks on higher crude prices and a rise in banking stocks on increased global borrowing had initially lifted Europe's STOXX 600 index, but it was back near a 6-month low as the early momentum faded.
+Strength in oil stocks on higher crude prices and a rise in banking stocks on increased global borrowing had initially lifted Europe's STOXX 600 index <.STOXX>, but it was back near a 6-month low as the early momentum faded. [.EU]

-Italy's benchmark 10-year government bond yield also moved toward a 4-1/2-year high as Economy Minister Giovanni Tria struck a resolute tone on his controversial budget plans in Rome's parliament.
+Italy's benchmark 10-year government bond yield also moved towards a 4-1/2-year high as Economy Minister Giovanni Tria struck a resolute tone on his controversial budget plans in Rome's parliament.
+[GVD/EUR]

 There was plenty more to keep the stress levels elevated.